 I suggest a mix of oat flakes (I actually use a store-bought mix of 6 different cereals), buckwheat and quinoa.
-You can also use 3 and a half cups of oats, but I love the crunch and the extra nutrients added by the other two.
+You can also omit them and use 3 and a half cups of oats, but I love the crunch and the extra nutrients added by the other two.

 If you try this recipe, make sure to snap a picture and share it on Instagram or Facebook tagging me & using the hashtag #valisesetgourmandises.
 I wanna see your creations!
 And don’t forget to leave a comment below :)